jbandlow/nb_hugo_exporter/README.md

 You can then run the exporter with
 ```
-nbconvert path/to/nb_file.ipynb --to hugo --output index --output-dir content/posts/insert-title-here
+nbconvert path/to/nb_file.ipynb --to hugo --output-dir content/path/insert-title-here
 ```
-This will create a `content/posts/insert-title-here` directory with an `index.md` file derived from `nb.ipynb`.
-The metadata in the head of that file will include
+This will create a `content/path/insert-title-here` directory with an `index.md` file derived from `nb_file.ipynb`.
+The generated metadata will include
 ```
 ---
 title: Nb File